ohager/stappo/README.md

 reusable parts, which can be put together like Lego(tm).

 Besides the composition feature a web application needs to communicate with the backend to store or fetch persistent data.
 The common approach to interoperate with the backend is a REST-like/-ful API, or even more recent techniques like GraphQL (Relay).
+Such backend-state must be handled somehow by the client application, especially because the requests are asynchronous.
+This makes data arrival unpredictable and adds even more complexity.

 Each application of a certain complexity (usually the complexity doesn't need to be high, as you may see in the demo) needs to maintain some shared data amongst its components.
 This data represents a specific situation at a specific moment of that application while a user interacts with it.
 This is considered as application state.
 That state should be